 - Olympia and Magna Grecia Estates was the Highlight of our trip.
-The ruins are so beautiful with the trees that have grown up around it and Magna Grecia was a fun way to experience Greek Meze Wine and Dancing
+The ruins are so beautiful with the trees that have grown up around it.
+Magna Grecia was a fun way to experience Greek Meze Wine and Dancing

 - Risotto on MSC is wonderful and their pizza and pasta is handmade and very good.

 - Viator has a great guarantee and customer service.
-We often book our tours through them and have always been refunded if the tour was not how it was described.
+We often book our tours through them.
+We have always been refunded if the tour was not how it was described.

 This trip was an extension of a Trip we took to the Amalfi coast for my sister’s wedding.
-We decided to add on a Greek Cruise and being early April, our options were limited but we were pleased with MSC’s itinerary.
+We decided to add on a Greek Cruise and being early April, our options were limited .
+We were pleased with MSC’s itinerary.
 The schedule allowed us only 1 Night in Venice and we added 2 nights in Rome after our cruise.

 1 day in Venice was enough for us as we had been previously.
 We just wanted the kids to experience the canals and run around St Mark’s square chasing pigeons.
 We Stayed at Venice Mestre directly across from the Train station which we had stayed previously.
 It Comfortably accommodate families- the rooms are huge for European standards.

 We headed into Venice the first night, and my husband was excited to take me to the restaurant where we ate at on our first trip right on the canal.
-It was a memorable dinner there and while it was 13 yrs ago I still remembered how good the calamari was.
+It was a memorable dinner there.
+While it was 13 yrs ago I still remembered how good the calamari was.

 Things Aren’t Always What you Remember

 I got into an argument with the server who insisted I ordered it.
-We even watched as he pulled a page (with the risotto on it) out of the menu and brought the menu to me to ask me where it was.
+We even watched as he pulled a page (with the risotto on it) out of the menu.
+Then brought the menu to me to ask me where it was.
 It wasn’t until I threaten to get a police officer over if he didn’t remove it from the check that he finally agreed to remove the charge.
-Sadly, this created a negative memory to our stop in Italy, My son even wrote about his mom having to yell at the man who overcharged us in his daily journal but I really enjoy Venice so I hope to go back to create a good memory with my family.
+Sadly, this created a negative memory to our stop in Italy.
+My son even wrote about his mom having to yell at the man who overcharged us in his daily journal.
+I really enjoy Venice so I hope to go back to create a good memory with my family.

 Morning of the Cruise